RajatVaryani/mmctl/docs/mmctl_command_create.md

 ## mmctl command create

-Create a custom slash command
+Create a custom slash command new

 ### Synopsis